deep-learning-mit/staging/_posts/2023-11-08-representationengineering-incontextlearning.md

 ## Representation Control

 To change an activation along some direction, we can imagine there are several canonical ways.
-First, given our reading vector $v$ and an activation $a$, we can do one of the following.
+First, given our Context Vector $v$ and an activation $a$, we can do one of the following.

 ### Addition